JulesssG/ADA-project/README.md

 However, we thus don't directly have access to what users bought.
 So we must be careful as we can't analyze what people purchased but only what they are reviewing.
 Also, the metadata is per item so it's not personalized by users.

 ## Contributions
-- Christina Mantonanaki:
-  - First hands on with the dataset (pre-processing and experiment to extract topics using matching words)
-  - Tries with Word2Vec on examples/dataset
-  - First analysis for holiday trends
-  - Contributed to the website
-  - Working on poster design
 - Florian Ravasi:
   - Event impact with bayesian structural time series
   - Word frequencies to capture events coding and analysis
   - Word2Vec coding and training on our dataset
   - NLTK pipeline and lemmatization
+  - Contributed to the website
 - Jules Gottraux:
   - Popular products extraction from time series
   - NLTK pipeline and lemmatization